-Nicole and Paul MacKenzie were traveling in September 2016 from Portland to Charlotte, NC, via Dallas with their daughter Isla.
+Nicole and Paul MacKenzie had been traveling from Portland to Charlotte, NC, via Dallas with their daughter Isla in September 2016.
 As the girl has severe allergies to tree nuts, peanuts and seeds, Nicole MacKenzie phoned to ask the airline to allow her to pre-board in order to wipe down the seating area, tray tables and armrests.
 The idea was to reduce the possibility of Isla unintentionally being exposed to her allergens.

 American Airlines has a “nut allergy” policy listed on its website that specifically denies pre-boarding to those with nut or peanut allergies, so her request was turned down.
 When the woman later submitted written disability forms asking for the same accommodation on the return flight, she says she received no response, but was again denied the pre-boarding when she spoke to an airline representative.

 Nicole MacKenzie decided to launch the formal DOT complaint with the assistance of Mary Vargas of Stein & Vargas, a lawyer who specializes in equal access work.

 Vargas explains to Allergic Living that she and her client view American Airlines’ policy against pre-boarding for nut allergies as discriminatory of a medical disability, and “a blatant violation” of the Air Carrier Access Act.
 “We want to see a complete retraction of this policy,” she says.